hankuipeng/MAC/ReadMe.md

-This folder contains the final version of the **Minimum Angle Clustering (MAC)** algorithm, and all previous development versions.
-We also include some experimental cluster analysis on one real data and one synthetic data, in which several clustering algorithms are applied and compared.
+This folder contains the code for the **Minimum Angle Clustering (MAC)** subspace clustering algorithm.
+We also include the US Amazon web-scraped data using TF-IDF representation, and the code to run the real data experiment using MAC.

 Please kindly cite our [paper](https://ieeexplore.ieee.org/abstract/document/8622472) if you find the code helpful for your research.